Sudheesh901/textsummarisation/README.md

 | **notebook** | Used for experimentation and interactive model testing in Jupyter. |

 ### These libraries together enable a full ML pipeline — from dataset preparation and model training to evaluation and cloud-ready deployment.

+# we've taken HuggingFace transformer (Seq2Seq) Pegasus and trained it with dataset in Google Collab